 NT: I didn’t participate per se, but the ImageAV team did set up a livestream link for me so that I could watch each recording.
 It was extremely helpful, especially at first, to understand the process as well as be able to provide feedback to the team while the recordings were happening.

 I’ll also note that one of the videos that was recorded for our conference was corrupted during the rendering process, and I noticed it less than 12 hours before our conference was to launch.
-The AV team went into the studio at 9:30 at night to re-render the file and uploaded it to our platform overnight.
+The audio visual team went into the studio at 9:30 at night to re-render the file and uploaded it to our platform overnight.
 I trust them so much that I was able to get a few hours of sleep that night knowing that the video would be fixed and uploaded.
 To say that I was able to relax knowing the video was in their hands is a great testament to ImageAV’s quality of work, commitment to our success, and high standards.

 IAV: What was some of the feedback you received for your first virtual event?